arun-kr-reddy/notes/cpp.md

     compilation error if modification attempted
   - **volatile:** may be modified by something external to the program at any time, so must be re-read from memory every time (not cached)
     `const volatile` for read-only status registers
-  - **restrict:** compiler hint that during a pointer's lifetime no other pointer will access the same memory
+  - **restrict:** compiler hint that during a pointer's lifetime no other pointer will access/modify the same memory (or part of it)
     not part of C++ but most compilers support it
   - **_Atomic:** guaranteed read-modify-write operation in single instruction
     used in reentrant functions (like mutex lock/unlock) & multithreaded programming